Russian rouble slumps again as geopolitical woes mount, MOEX hits record high

 MOSCOW, April 19 (Reuters) - The rouble weakened on Monday, under pressure from mounting geopolitical risk that could lead to more penalties against Moscow after a round of U.S. sanctions against Russia, while the MOEX stock market index hit an all-time high.

-Allies of Kremlin critic Alexei Navalny disclosed plans on Sunday for what they hope will be the largest protests in modern Russian history on Wednesday, as Washington warned Russia it would pay a price if he died in jail from his hunger strike.
+Allies of Kremlin critic Alexei Navalny disclosed plans to hold the largest protests in modern Russian history on Wednesday, as Washington warned Russia it would pay a price if he died in jail from his hunger strike.

-European Union foreign ministers are expected to discuss the Navalny case on Monday, and Josep Borrell, the EU's top diplomat, pledged to hold Moscow to account over the matter, too.
+The EU's top diplomat, Josep Borrell, pledged to hold Moscow to account over the matter.

-The warnings come days after the Russian market was shaken by an array of new U.S. sanctions intended to punish Russia for interfering in last year's U.S. election, cyber hacking, bullying Ukraine and other alleged malign actions.
-Russia denies all the allegations.
+"The sanctions will constrain the government's fiscal plans, even as spending pressures have increased with the pandemic and ambitious plans to expand the country's infrastructure," Moody's rating agency said.

-Fitch said Russia's sovereign rating could withstand the sanctions but they clouded the economic outlook.
+Fitch said Russia's sovereign rating could withstand the sanctions, but they cloud the economic outlook and could spark market volatility that is negative for growth prospects if it prompts the central bank to raise interest rates faster.

-"While the rouble recovered from its initial fall on Thursday's announcement, greater market volatility could adversely affect growth prospects, for example if it caused the Central Bank of Russia to accelerate its policy rate tightening," Fitch said.

 The central bank is widely expected to raise rates this Friday to address inflationary risks stemming from the weak rouble.